PabloFernandez93/9-yelpcamp-basic-authorization/README.md

-- Adding an Author to Campground
+- Adding an author to campground
 - Displaying who created each campground with the populate method
 - Showing and hiding Edit/Delete
 - Campground permissions